StephenCsengo/flatiron-phase-2-project-frontend/README.md

 ## Usage

 A video walkthrough of using the app can be found below.

 <a href="https://www.youtube.com/watch?v=A1O4uXizSeM
 " target="_blank"><img src="https://img.youtube.com/vi/A1O4uXizSeM/0.jpg"
 alt="TrailBlazer Walkthrough Video" width="240" height="180" border="10" /></a>

+## Contributions

+Contributions are welcome!
+Please fork the repository and create a new branch for your features or bug fixes.
+Submit a pull request describing your changes.

 ## License